proxykey API KEY VAULT

 Session cookie — the panel session identifier (SameSite=Strict).
 Keeping you signed in to the panel.
 Until the session ends.

 Website visit logs — standard web-server access logs for proxykey.org: IP address, requested page, time, browser user-agent, referring page.
-Aggregate visit statistics (how many people visit and which pages they read) and abuse protection.
-The statistics are computed on our own server; nothing is shared with third-party analytics services (Google Analytics, etc.).
+Aggregate visit statistics and abuse protection.
+Computed on our own server; these logs are not shared with third parties.
 14 days, then deleted automatically by log rotation.

 The source IP of a request is used for security features: binding a pass to an IP and notifying you about a request from a new IP.
 The network name (ASN) for IP addresses in the logs is resolved against a local copy of the iptoasn.com database — no external lookups; IP addresses are not shared with third parties for enrichment.